imosan/lazy_motion_edit/README.md

 You can also apply the translation or rotation to the object with "motionedit_curve".
 This curve will be created automatically when the mode is changed to "Smooth".
 The curve will be used as a weight.

 ![alt tag](https://github.com/imosan/motion_edit/blob/master/motion_edit_1.jpg)

+"Increase" and "Decrease" changes the first three keys in "motionedit_curve".
+This addon works on pose bones in Armature object.